-The categories of adopters show that small businesses which adopt an innovation independently are innovators (Tassopoulos and Papachroni, 1998).
+The categories of adopters show that TBFs which adopt an innovation independently are innovators (Tassopoulos and Papachroni, 1998).
 Early research studies aimed at defining the characteristics of adopters found that early adopters relied to a greater extent on impersonal sources of information from wider and more sources (Rogers, 1962).
 They used sources in close contact with the origin of new ideas including technical journals.
-Small firms that are early adopters will tend to be "technically progressive" and will be close to the best that can be achieved in the practice of applying technology (Carter and Williams, 1957).
-On this assumption a progressive small company will take a wide range of authoritative technical journals, will have a variety of contacts with sources of technology including similar small businesses, and will assess ideas from these sources.
-It is expected that communication within the small firm will be well organised and co-ordinated and there will be a willingness to share knowledge with other small companies in its network.
-A progressive small business will set its standards by reference to best practice in other small firms.
+TBFs that are early adopters will tend to be "technically progressive" and will be close to the best that can be achieved in the practice of applying technology (Carter and Williams, 1957).
+On this assumption a progressive TBF will take a wide range of authoritative technical journals, will have a variety of contacts with sources of technology including similar TBFs, and will assess ideas from these sources.
+It is expected that communication within the TBF will be well organised and co-ordinated and there will be a willingness to share knowledge with other TBFs in its network.
+A progressive TBF will set its standards by reference to best practice in other TBFs.